Apple debuts iMac Pro with beefy specs, real ports, $5K starting price

 The iMac Pro has more or less the same look and feel as the 27-inch, 5K iMac we first saw in 2015 (though now it’s more like the $5K iMac, am I right?).
 But the engineers at Apple have once again reinvented the thermal qualities of the case — hopefully a little more carefully this time — in order to accommodate some hot new specs.

 The one spec that didn’t really impress is the storage.
 A 4 terabyte SSD will fill up mighty fast if you’re really doing the HD video editing and game development Apple expects you to.
-External drives, NAS units and all that other stuff will be a must-have add-on.
+External drives, NAS units and all that other stuff will be must-have add-ons.

 Considerately, there is a nice little spread of ports on the back:

-That’s your SDXC port, 4 USB 3 ports, 4 Lightning ports, Ethernet, and — is that a headphone jack?
+That’s your SDXC port, 4 USB 3 ports, 4 Lightning ports, Ethernet and — is that a headphone jack?
 Courageous!

 It’s a nod to the professionals who love Macs but were dismayed by the recent MacBook Pro refresh making a clean sweep of all the “legacy” ports — i.e. ports used by millions in industries where “legacy” hardware and software is deeply embedded.
 Had Apple released an iMac Pro with 8 Lightning ports I think there might have been riots.

 The price for this beast of a computer starts at $4,999 for a base configuration and, as you might imagine, rises precipitously from there.
-(Apple was careful to compare it to similarly-priced workstations, not all-in-ones or ordinary desktops.)
+(Apple was careful to compare it to similarly priced workstations, not all-in-ones or ordinary desktops.)

 “That iMac pro really is pretty badass,” said Tim Cook after the reveal.
 It ships in December.